gabeklein/expressive-mvc/README.md

   )
 }
 ```
-Using the class itself, we get a clear way to "select" what type of state we'd like, assuming it exists in context.
+Using the class itself, we have a convenient way to "select" what type of state we want, assuming it's in context.

-> There's another big benefit here: types are preserved.
+> There's another big benefit here: *types are preserved.*
 >
 > Models, when properly documented, maintain autocomplete, hover docs, and intellisense, even as you pass controllers all-throughout your app! 🎉

 <br/>

 <h2 id="concept-context">Providing via Context</h2>

-Here we will cover how to create and cast state, for use by components and peers.
-It's in the [next chapter](#access-section) though, where we'll expand on how to consume them.
+Let's first create and cast a state, for use by components and peers.
+In the [next chapter](#access-section), we'll expand on how to consume them.

-By default, a `Model` uses [React Context](https://frontarm.com/james-k-nelson/usecontext-react-hook/) under-the-hood to find others from inside a tree.
+By default, `Model` uses [React Context](https://frontarm.com/james-k-nelson/usecontext-react-hook/) to find others from upstream.

-There's more than one way, however, to create a controller and provide it into context.
-That said, nothing special is needed on a model to make this work.
+There are several ways, however, to create a controller and provide it.
+Nothing special is needed on a model to make it work though.

 ```ts
 export class FooBar extends Model {